elsa-workflows/elsa-website/docs/extensibility/extensibility-custom-activities.md

 ## Suspend & Resume

 Some activities represent workflow triggers, and require a certain event to be triggered before they return an outcome for the workflow runner to continue.
-The `TimerEvent` activity is one such example.
-When it executes, instead of returning an `OutcomeResult`, it will return a `HaltResult` which instructs the workflow runner to suspend & persist the workflow.
+The `Timer` activity is one such example.
+When it executes, instead of returning an `OutcomeResult`, it will return a `SuspendResult` which instructs the workflow runner to suspend & persist the workflow.

-The workflow is now said to be *halted*.
-The `TimerEvent` activity is said to be *blocking*.
+The workflow is now said to be *suspended*.
+The `Timer` activity is said to be *blocking*.

-When a timer event is eventually triggered, the workflow will be *resumed*.
+When a timer is eventually triggered, the workflow will be *resumed*.
 When a workflow resumes, it will invoke the blocking activity's `ResumeAsync` method.
 This method then performs any work that needs to be done, and depending on the activity's functionality, returns an appropriate activity execution result.

 For example, imagine we have a `ReadLine` activity that will block until a line is read from the console and fed into the halted workflow: